vmware/container-service-extension/docs/cse3_1/CSE_CONFIG.md

      Native clusters are nothing but regular vApps with some Kubernetes specific metadata.
    * set the `legacy_mode` to false if CSE 3.1 is configured with VCD >= 10.2.
      Native clusters are represented in the form of RDEs powered by vApps.

-<a name="no_vc_communication_mode"></a>
-**CSE 3.1.1 - new property - `no_vc_communication_mode`:**
-Starting CSE 3.1.1, new property `no_vc_communication_mode` has been added.
-This property indicates whether CSE server should communicate with vCenter servers or not while managing life cycle of clusters.
-   * set the `no_vc_communication_mode` to true, if vCenter servers can't be accessed from CSE server.
-This also means that native clusters can't be deployed in such a setup, only TKG clusters can be deployed.
-   * set the `no_vc_communication_mode` to false if CSE server has access to the vCenter servers, and native cluster deployment is desired.

 <a name="broker"></a>
 ### `broker` Section